MarioSinclair/MarioSinclair/README.md

 ## 💻 About Me

 I'm a Junior Computer Science student at the University of South Florida 🇺🇸, passionate about bridging creativity and technical problem-solving through code.
-I focus on full-stack development, autonomous vehicle software, and AI-driven systems.
+I focus on full-stack development, autonomous vehicle software, quantitative modeling and AI-driven systems.

-🤖 Currently diving deep into **Computer Vision** and **AI for perception systems**, exploring techniques like **convolutional neural networks (CNNs)**, **gesture recognition**, and **autonomous decision-making** to support real-world applications like self-driving cars and human-machine interaction.
+📊 I’m also deeply interested in financial markets and stock investing, currently working on an options pricing project using the Black-Scholes-Merton model.

 ---

 ## 🧠 Interests & Projects

-- **Autonomous Driving**: Building CNNs to interpret non-verbal human gestures for AV perception.
+- **Autonomous Driving**: Building CNNs to differentiate between binary image inputs.
 - **Full-Stack Development**: Built websites using React, Node.js, Express, SQL, and Chart.js.
-- **Simulation & Robotics**: Hands-on with sensor modeling, Arduino, vehicle-to-vehicle communication, and traffic simulation.
+- **Finance & Modeling**: Developing tools for pricing options using mathematical models.
+- **Embedded Systems**: Gaining hands-on experience with microcontrollers and low-level programming.

 ---